 - With time—not eternity.

 - With our physical life—not our eternal soul.

 DOCTRINE OF DIVINE DISCIPLINE

-A. Definition and description: Divine discipline is the sum total of punitive action taken by the justice of God in grace to correct, to punish, to encourage, to train, and to motivate the believer’s free will toward the Pre-designed Protocol Plan of God (P3G).
+Definition and Description: Divine discipline is the sum total of punitive action taken by the justice of God in grace; to correct, to punish, to encourage, to train, and to motivate the believer’s free will toward the Pre-Designed Protocol Plan of God (P3G).

 Prov 3:12, “for whom the Lord loves He judges by punitive action; therefore, like a father to a son in whom He delights.”

 When believers get out of fellowship through sin, human good, or evil, we bring suffering on ourselves.
 If we do not use the most basic problem-solving device of rebound, we will continue in a state of carnality, cosmic living, or reversionism.

 - Carnality is a brief stay in the cosmic system.

 - Reversionism is a prolonged residence in the cosmic system.

 Only in time are we, members of the Royal Family of God, disciplined in the form of suffering.
 Divine discipline must also be distinguished from the Law of Volitional Responsibility with its self-imposed, self-induced, and self-indulged forms of misery.
 Bad decisions not only destroy future options in life, but they result in tremendous misery manufactured by ourselves, for which we must take the responsibility.
 The resultant discomfort, misery, and unhappiness may last for a short or long period of time.